eliteraspberries/fftresize/README.rst

 Installation
 ============

-FFTresize requires docopt, PIL, NumPy, and matplotlib.
+FFTresize requires docopt, PIL, and NumPy.

 FFTresize consists of a package and a script.